GoodnessJames/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 I developed a comprehensive set of tests utilizing the unittest module to rigorously evaluate the functionality of each individual class.

-This projects reviews everything about Python and focuses on the following:
+This project reviews everything about Python and focuses on the following:
 * Import
 * Exceptions
 * Private attributes